GPU-Killers/.github/profile/README.md

     - Signing Subkey ID: `F6E1 5793 8554 E989`

 ## Code signing
 All commits made to company repos are **REQUIRED** to be signed.
-We have two top-level signitures used.
-The order of the signitures go as followed:
+We have two top-level signatures used.
+The order of the signatures go as followed:

 `GPU Killers Master Key <admin@sparty18.me> --> Developer Key <coding@sparty182020.anonaddy.com> --> All User Keys`